kumatheworld/kurose-ross-solutions/main.typ

       [204.106.240.53], [DMCI Broadband, LLC.], [#link("https://whois.arin.net")[ARIN]],
       [203.126.118.38], [SingNet Pte Ltd], [#link("https://whois.apnic.net")[APNIK]]
     )
+  + In my Wi-Fi network, Google's DNS servers 8.8.8.8 and 8.8.4.4 are used according to the output of `$ scutil --dns | grep nameserver`.
+I tried `nslookup` for the three different DNS servers 8.8.8.8, 204.106.240.53 and 203.126.118.38, with three different options `-type=A`, `-type=NS` and `-type=MX`.
+There were no differences between the outputs of the different record types. `$ nslookup 8.8.8.8` showed a non-authoritative answer `name = dns.google`, `$ nslookup 204.106.240.53` showed a non-authoritative answer `name = dns3.dmcibb.net`, and `$ nslookup 203.126.118.38` said that the server could not find 38.118.126.203.in-addr.arpa: NXDOMAIN.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane